Extended ASCII

-Extended ASCII is a repertoire of character encodings that include (most of) the original 96 ASCII character set, plus up to 128 additional characters.
-There is no formal definition of "extended ASCII", and even use of the term is sometimes criticized, because it can be mistakenly interpreted to mean that the American National Standards Institute (ANSI) had updated its ANSI X3.4-1986 standard to include more characters, or that the term identifies a single unambiguous encoding, neither of which is the case.
+Extended ASCII is a repertoire of character encodings that generally include the original 96 ASCII character set, plus up to 128 additional characters.
+There is no formal definition of "extended ASCII", and the use of the term has been criticized.
+(Note: because it can be mistakenly interpreted to mean that the American National Standards Institute (ANSI) had updated its ANSI X3.4-1986 standard to include more characters, or that the term identifies a single unambiguous encoding, neither of which is the case.)

-The ISO standard ISO 8859 was the first international standard to formalise a (limited) expansion of the ASCII character set: of the many language variants it encoded, ISO 8859-1 ("ISO Latin 1") – which supports most Western European languages – is best known in the West.
-There are many other extended ASCII encodings (more than 220 DOS and Windows codepages).
-EBCDIC ("the other" major character code) likewise developed many extended variants (more than 186 EBCDIC codepages) over the decades.
+The ISO standard ISO 8859 was the first international standard to formalise an expansion of the ASCII character set: of the many language variants it encoded, ISO 8859-1 – which supports most Western European languages – is best known in the West as ISO Latin-1.
+Since ISO 8859, there have been many other extended ASCII encodings.
+EBCDIC likewise developed many extended variants over the decades.

 All modern operating systems use Unicode which supports thousands of characters.
 However, extended ASCII remains important in the history of computing, and supporting multiple extended ASCII character sets required software to be written in ways that made it much easier to support the UTF-8 encoding method later on.

 History

 ASCII was designed in the 1960s for teleprinters and telegraphy, and some computing.
 Early teleprinters were electromechanical, having no microprocessor and just enough electromechanical memory to function.
 They fully processed one character at a time, returning to an idle state immediately afterward; this meant that any control sequences had to be only one character long, and thus a large number of codes needed to be reserved for such controls.
-They were typewriter-derived impact printers, and could only print a fixed set of glyphs, which were cast into a metal type element or elements; this also encouraged a minimum set of glyphs.
+They were typewriter-derived impact printers, and could only print a fixed set of glyphs, which were cast into a metal type element or elements, which also encouraged a minimum set of glyphs.